 A former jeweller and teacher, Jenny is an active member of New Zealand’s arts community.
 She has been President of the Crafts Council of New Zealand, chaired the Arts Council of New Zealand, the Boards of Toi Whakaari: New Zealand Drama School, the New Zealand School of Dance, and the New Zealand Festival of the Arts Writers and Readers Committee.
 Until recently, she served on the board of the New Zealand Book Council.

 Jenny has been awarded the OBE for services to the arts and is featured in the Wellington Girls’ College Hall of Fame.
-In 2009, she was awarded the prestigious New Zealand Post Katherine Mansfield Prize.
+In 2009, she was awarded the prestigious New Zealand Post Katherine Mansfield Fellowship.
 She is currently working on a new historical novel set in New Zealand at the time of the completion of the Main Trunk Line (1907-09).
 This will have a researched railway background, with fictional characters.

 Jenny Pattrick’s website